zenorocha/liferay-learn/docs/dxp/7.2.x/en/site-building/01-introduction-to-site-building.md

   - Can be accessed by anyone, including Users who haven't logged in

-  - has URLs different from Private Pages and can have unique content, applications, themes, and layouts
+  - Has URLs different from Private Pages and can have unique content, applications, themes, and layouts

 - **Private Pages:**